The Faces of AITC-M

 I want to help more young people realize that farming is important, understand why they should care where their food comes from and explore the great career opportunities in agriculture.

-Karen Hill, Program Manager
+Karen Hill, Curriculum Specialist

 Because of AITC-M, Manitoba students are learning the importance of agriculture in their daily lives, our economy and our environment.
 That’s powerful and I love being a part of it.